|

 Wednesday, July 23 at 7:00 pm

 From playful and refined to dramatic and cinematic, join Wintergreen Music Festival Artists as they reimagine familiar sounds and offer fresh perspectives – In a New Light!
-The program features Françaix's Wind Quartet, a lively and elegant piece that blends wit and charm, the deep and intricate Brahms' Clarinet Sonata No. 1 in F Minor, and a quirky Piano Quartet by popular film composer Danny Elfman.
+The program features Alyssa Morris’ Wind Quartet “Motion”, a dynamic piece that that explores four distinct types of movement, a lively and elegant piece that blends wit and charm, the deep and intricate Brahms' Clarinet Sonata No. 1 in F Minor, and a quirky Piano Quartet by popular film composer Danny Elfman.

 Concert Program: